Diegopie/password-generator/README.md

 - Utilize Bootstrap systems to create a responsive application
 - Use a navbar that links to all pages and creates consistency on each page
 - Maintain accessibility standards, including using proper semantic HTML
-- Express my personality and link to external online profiles

 ![Random Password Generator](./assets/images/readme-01.png)
 [Random Password Generator](https://diegopie.github.io/password-generator/) is hosted on GitHub pages.